JacobHelwig/covdepGE/README.md

 ## Methods

-A rendered version of this document is available on [CRAN](https://cran.r-project.org/web/packages/covdepGE/readme/README.html).
+Math is correctly rendered in the version of this document available on [CRAN](https://cran.r-project.org/web/packages/covdepGE/readme/README.html).

 ### Overview